 After getting up in the morning, you may be surprised to find change in your urine color.
 Normally urine color is pale yellow to dark yellow; it depends on the pigment urochrome present in your urine.
 If your urine is diluted the color will be light, if it is concentrated the color turns dark yellow.
-However, pigments and dyes present in foods and beverage can change the color of your urine.
-If you have consumed excess of beet the last night in your salad, your urine color might change to dark yellow or at times dark brown.

 When the color of urine remains dark brown persistently, it needs to be diagnosed; the reason may be harmless or at time life threatening.
 Let us find out what are the conditions where the urine color turns dark brown.